yamcs/yamcs/docs/http-api/packets/packet-updates.rst

 Packet Updates
 ==============

+Subscribe to packets on a :doc:`../websocket` connection using the topic ``packets``.
+This will make your WebSocket connection receive instance-wide statistics on link activity.

 The `packets` resource type within the WebSocket API allows subscribing to telemetry packets (containers) updates.

 Subscribe to packets received on a given stream: